Jorgemucisalumfilho/cli/docs/source.md

  Gracefully accepting constructive criticism
  Focusing on what is best for the community
- Showing empathy towards other community members Examples of unacceptable behavior by participants include:
-The use of sexualized language or imagery and unwelcome sexual attention or advances
+ Showing empathy towards other community members Examples of unacceptable behavior by participants include:The use of sexualized language or imagery and unwelcome sexual attention or advances
  Trolling, insulting/derogatory comments, and personal or political attacks Public or private harassment
  Publishing others' private information, such as a physical or electronic